shadowspawn/forest-arborist/notes.md

   * relative/absolute (rarer!)
   * see gitslave and gitsubmodule and npm for examples of command support
 * assertNoArgs is unreliable and relying on internal detail
+* might be able to detect un-matched commands cleanly with .command('*')

 Terminology Inspirations
 * git